-- Validate user input immediately after the element loses focus.
-Don’t wait to validate elements upon “Apply.”
+- Validate user input immediately after the element loses focus when possible.
+Don’t wait to validate elements upon “Submit.”

 A well written validation error message greatly reduces the user’s error recovery time and boosts user’s confidence in the quality of the application.
 The error message should inform the user as succinctly as possible: